 Get access to the full spreadsheets used to make the charts in this and other posts, as well as a variety of additional insider benefits by becoming a member of Seattle Bubble.
-January market stats were published by the NWMLS yesterday.
-Before we get into our monthly stats, here’s a quick look at their press […]
+February market stats have been published by the NWMLS this week.
+Here’s their press release.
+Housing Inventory Reaches Record Low Home buyers are […]

 Get unlimited access to the full spreadsheets used to make the charts in this and other posts, and support the ongoing work of this site by becoming a member of Seattle Bubble.
 It’s been quite a while since we took a look at the in-county breakdown data from the NWMLS to see how the sales […]